ome/ome-contributing/docs/omero-release-process.rst

     $ git tag -s -m "Tag version x.y.z" x.y.z

+Before pushing, make sure that the artifacts have been copied under `OMERO Downloads`_.
 Both the `master` branch as well as the tag must be pushed upstream::

     $ git push origin master x.y.z